creme332/creme332.github.io/_posts/2023-04-05-install-cpp-notebook.md

 title: How to setup Jupyter Notebook for C++ in VS Code categories : [Tutorial] tags :  [c++, jupyter-notebook, wsl2, jupyter-notebook]
-description: This tutorial guides you through installing C++ on Jupyter Notebook within VSCode in a WSL environment.
+description: Learn how to install C++ on Jupyter Notebook within VSCode in a WSL2 environment.
 comments: true
 mermaid: true
 img_path: /assets/cpp-notebook/